 - She possesses a face that Lord El-Melloi II dislikes.

-Her voice actress Reina Ueda did a nice job of emphasizing Gray’s loyal, professional disposition and poise expected for a character who we know nothing about.
+Her voice actress Reina Ueda did a nice job of emphasizing Gray’s loyal, professional disposition and poise.

 The musical score of the OVA was a mix of strings, particularly viola or cello (I get them mixed up honestly), piano, harp, a bit of drums, flutes and ringing bells to represent the location of the OVA.
 The OSTs didn’t overpower the voice acting.
 It was subtle, supporting conversations or actions rather than setting the scene as the first sound you hear.
 It worked to further enhance the mood of a scene.